Concern grows over illegal organ trading across Africa – DW – 09/18/2024

 The verdict was the first under the UK's modern slavery laws to convict suspects of an organ-harvesting plot.

-Nigerian lawyer Frank Tietie said that the prospect of financial gain from human organs has led to fears that so-called baby factories in Nigeria could also become targets for organ traffickers — highlighting "the close link between trafficking of persons and organ harvesting."
+Tietie, the Nigerian human rights lawyer, said that the prospect of financial gain from human organs has led to fears that so-called baby factories in Nigeria could also become targets for organ traffickers, highlighting "the close link between the trafficking of persons and organ harvesting."

 Tietie emphasized that local medical centers also bear the responsibility not to prey on vulnerable people.